Last modified: April 2, 2022, 5:48 p.m.

 Female: colliculum thickened at both sides, clear chanel above ostium.

-After hibernation as a first instar, the larva lives in a silken hibernacula, it first mines a leaf, then lives between leaves spun together.
+After hibernation as a first instar, the larva lives in a silken hibernacula, it first mines a leaf, then lives between leaves spun together, in spun flowers and terminal shoots.

 The moths are active in the evening and later come to light.

-The adults have been observed from June till the end of August, with the top in July.
+The adults have mainly been observed from June till late August, with most observations during July.

-The polyphagous larva feeds on a wide range of plants like: Chrysanthemum, Anthemis, Ranunculus, Iris, Lilium, Lychnis, Papaver, Dianthus, Humulus, etc...
+The polyphagous larva feeds on a wide range of low-growing herbaceous plants like Chrysanthemum, Anthemis, Ranunculus, Iris, Lilium, Lychnis, Papaver, Dianthus, Humulus, etc...